Stalden i.E. railway station

-Stalden i.E. railway station (Bahnhof Stalden im Emmental), also known as Stalden im Emmental railway station, is a railway station in the municipality of Konolfingen, in the Swiss canton of Bern.
+Stalden i.E. railway station (Bahnhof Stalden im Emmental), also known as Stalden im Emmental railway station, is a railway station in Stalden im Emmental (municipality of Konolfingen), in the Swiss canton of Bern.
 It is located on the standard gauge Burgdorf–Thun line of BLS AG.
 This station is served as a request stop by local trains only.

 Services

 As of the December 2024 timetable change the following services stop at Stalden i.E.: